 Korg GA-40 Guitar and Bass Tuner

 Should I get one?
 Sure.
-This is probably the tuner I would personally recommend to a beginner.
-It does well in tuning both acoustics and electrics, and it’s really affordable.
+This is probably the tuner we would personally recommend to a beginner.
+It does good job tuning both acoustics and electrics, and it’s really affordable.

 Yamaha YT250 Chromatic Tuner

 Yamaha is somewhat underrated when it comes to their musical products.
-They make great guitars, even better keyboards and other wide of other high quality instruments.
+But the fact is – they make some great guitars, even better keyboards and wide variety of other high quality instruments.

 Should I get one?
 Yes.
-In my experience this tuner outperforms the Korg, and as said for these types of tuners, it’s great to carry around in your pocket, without the fear of braking it – which is more likely to happen with a clip-on tuner.
+In our experience this tuner outperforms the Korg, and as said for these type of tuners, it is great to carry around in your pocket without the fear of braking it – which is more likely to happen with a clip-on tuner.
 If you don’t care for the $10 difference when compared to the Korg – go for it!

 Seiko Sat1100 Chromatic Tuner

-For the high-range users I initially had three options on my mind: BOSS TU-12, Seiko Sat1100 and Korg OT-120 Orchestral Tuner.
-These are all of course great tuners, made for very precise tuning, not only of your guitar, but also for pianos, violins and other string instruments.
-I already reviewed two Korg tuners, and I plan on reviewing a Boss tuner in the next category, and for that sole purpose I decided to put more attention on the Seiko.
-But, I must repeat myself once again and say that you wont miss with any of these three tuners.
-So if you prefer the Korg, or decide to jump on the Boss bandwagon - go for it.
+For the high-range users we initially had three options to consider: BOSS TU-12, Seiko Sat1100 and Korg OT-120 Orchestral Tuner.
+These are all of course great tuners, made for very precise tuning - not only of your guitar, but also for pianos, violins and other string instruments.
+We already reviewed two Korg tuners, and we plan on reviewing a Boss tuner in the next category, and for that sole purpose the choice fell on the Seiko.
+But, if you prefer the Korg, or decide to jump on the Boss bandwagon - don’t worry, you’ll end up with a great tuner either way.

-Saiko is of course best known for producing digital watches, but what is less known is that they actually manufacture a wide variety of other electronic devices, including guitar tuners.
-They offer around ten models, with this one as their top of the line chromatic tuner.
+Saiko as a company is of course best known for producing digital watches, but what is less known is that they actually manufacture a wide variety of other electronic devices - including guitar tuners.
+They offer around 10 different models, with this one being their top of the line chromatic tuner.

 Should I get one?
 This tuner is clearly made for perfectionists.
 The analog needle really shows you even the slightest movement of the note, and for that reason alone this tuner is much better than any of the tuners from the bottom range.
 If you don’t mind the price, and wan’t something that will serve you for years to come, this is an ideal choice.